“What’re you talking about?! What island casing?!” Kiko demanded from Lone but she just smiled.

 “Farewell,” Jotham bid to us.
 “I’m truly sorry about Cashel… he was a great man.”

 We all said goodbye to him and watched as he disappeared into the water, then we took off back into space, without our Captain.

 The gloom of leaving Cashel hung with everyone in the Jago.
 It was quiet.
 I’d never seen everyone so depressed before.
 Even Tammy wouldn’t talk for the first few days.
 She sat alone on the flight deck most of the time.
 I came up to ask her about the bracelet that Kiko broke off the first day we left Tizarr.

 “What is that?”
 I asked as Kiko took her knife and smashed into the side of the bracelet with ease.

 “It’s a stymer,” she answered with a robotic expression.
 “It inhibits Mechanites from communicating with electrical devices.”
 She rubbed her wrist where it used to be.

-“Those shady racers had something like that?”
+“Those black racers had something like that?”

 “They had help from other Mechanites which I encountered on my way to save Cashel…”